KNowledgeOnWebScale/dataflow-visualization/DEVELOPMENT.md

 There is a button to get a link to your flow.
 There are two formats for a link.

 1) `https://knowledgeonwebscale.github.io/dataflow-visualization/#/customdata?globaldefaults=...&nodes=...&edges=...`
-    * The query paremeters are the URI-encoded values of what's inside the editors.
+    * The query parameters are the URI-encoded values of what's inside the editors.
 2) `https://knowledgeonwebscale.github.io/dataflow-visualization/#/rawdata?nodes=...&edges=...`
     * The query parameters are the URI-encoded values of the raw data of the flow.
-Remember there is a button to export the raw data.
+Remember, there is a button to export the raw data.

 If you press the button to copy the permalink to your clipboard, you get whichever link is shortest.